-The imager will search camera settings to determine the best configuration for decoding symbol data.
+2. The Imager will search through various camera and IP settings to determine the best configuration for decoding symbol data.

 A successful calibration will display a green frame around the symbol, and the following message will appear: "Uploading all reader parameters."
-After a moment the symbol data will be presented in the field below the image display window.
+After a moment the symbol's data and related features will be presented under the "Symbol Information" box below the image display window.